PawFran/lang-learning/readme.md

 ### in case of -r flag words are removed only after correct answer

+### in case of verbs of first conjugation answer may be '_first form_ āre āvi ātum' instead of full form

-### when user is set smart sampling is user (more chances for new words, words which were guessed incorrectly during last 3 trials, words that were asked a long time ago)
+### when user is set smart sampling is used (more chances for new words, words which were guessed incorrectly during last 3 trials, words that were asked a long time ago)

 # declension